Ordinary Time: June 23rd

 - From the Germanic countries, here is some information on the Summer Solstice.

-- Read this account of the life of St. Ethelreda.
+- Read St. Bede's account of St. Ethelreda.